 Major depressive disorder, also known as clinical depression, is a severe mood disorder.
 It causes persistent or extended periods of depressed mood, which can affect daily life.

-A person with major depressive disorder (MDD) or clinical depression — will experience a persistently low mood for 2 weeks or more and a loss of interest in activities they usually enjoy.
+A person with major depressive disorder (MDD) or clinical depression — will experience a persistently low mood for

 Individual symptoms may include sleep problems, fatigue or loss of energy, changes in appetite, or difficulty concentrating.

 There are different types of depression, including major depressive disorder with psychotic features.

 If you know someone at immediate risk of self-harm, suicide, or hurting another person:

 - Ask the tough question: “Are you considering suicide?”

 - Call 911 or the local emergency number, or text TALK to 741741 to communicate with a trained crisis counselor.